The Central Bank of Ireland; Public or Private?

 Does it matter?

 The interest paid to private banks is taken out of the community and often out of the country.
-Interest averages out between 35 to 45%, ranging from 12% on refuse collection to 75% on rented accommodation.
-(Prof Margrit Kennedy)
+Accumulated Interest on all goods and services we purchase, averages out between 35% and 45%, ranging from 12% on refuse collection to 75% on rented accommodation.
+(Prof Margrit Kennedy – ‘Occupy Money’)

 The US FED